-As a result, CRT pricing identifies market perceptions of the riskiness of mortgage lending based on the GSEs' portfolios.
+As a result, CRT pricing helps identify market perceptions of the risk of mortgage lending based on the GSEs' portfolios.
 This too is in contrast to the lack of a traded security to enable price discovery, at least until the ABX was in place.
-The market implied pricing of CRTs can be compared to the GSEs' pricing of credit risk, through the GSEs' g fees, to determine whether GSE pricing of credit risk is in line with market perception of risk.
-Moreover, as noted, knowledge of credit conditions informs the market perception of credit risk.
+The market implied pricing of CRTs, when compared to the GSEs' pricing of credit risk, through the GSEs' g fees, can determine whether GSE pricing of credit risk is in line with market perception of risk.
 There are now several entities, notably the American Enterprise Institute and the Urban Institute, that evaluate this risk in an ongoing way based on the characteristics of securitized credit (Oliner et al.; Goodman et al.).
 This is possible because the characteristics of the underlying securitized credit are standardized and transparent.
-Moreover, the CRTs are provided in a manner that avoids counterparty risk (Wachter 2017).
+The CRTs assured payout avoids counterparty risk and incentives to underprice CDS (Wachter 2017).

-Going forward, however, the restructuring of the GSEs will interact with the structure of CRT markets.
-GSE reform proposals differ on how securitization markets should function, and, specifically, on whether there should be one, a few or multiple guarantors.
+Going forward, the restructuring of the GSEs will interact with the functioning of CRT markets.
+GSE reform proposals differ on the structure of securitization markets, and, specifically, on whether there should be one, a few or multiple guarantors.
 In other dimensions, proposals have coalesced on elements of what is necessary for a securitization market to succeed (McCoy and Wachter, 2017).
 There is, for example, agreement across proposals on the necessity of a role for TBA markets for efficient pricing of interest rate risk.
 Two proposals explicitly call for mandatory CRTs and others, for their use to some degree, as discussed below.
 There is also agreement regarding private capital (in some form) in a first-loss position to absorb downturns in the MBS market in order to limit taxpayer losses, as well as the use of a common securitization platform (CSP) to provide enhanced transparency.
-There are major disagreements on the structure of the guarantor market, specifically, as noted, on the number of guarantors.
-The lessons of the recent crisis show that these differences will matter for the functioning of the CRT market.
+There are major disagreements on the structure of the guarantor market, specifically, as noted, on the number and on the oversight of credit pricing by the regulators.
+The lessons of the recent crisis show that these differences may matter for the functioning of the CRT market.

 One plan (Parrott et al. 2016) proposes a regulated government corporation, tentatively named the National Mortgage Reinsurance Corporation (NMRC), which would combine Fannie Mae and Freddie Mac.
 Although the authors envision the NMRC as free from the profit-driven or market share-driven motives inherent in a stock corporation, they contemplate private investment in NMRC consisting of common equity of 3.5% and preferred equity of the same percentage.
 The NMRC would perform the same core functions as the GSEs to buy and pool loans, issue MBS, and oversee master servicing activities.
 A second plan, developed by Andrew Davidson (2017) and based on earlier proposals from NY Fed researchers (Mosser, Tracy, and Wright 2016) is for one or more mutual companies that would replicate the functions of today's GSEs and the functions of the otherwise similar NMRC proposal.
 The third, the Milken Institute proposal (De Marco and Bright 2016), puts forth GNMA as a platform for the CSP and calls for multiple guarantors.
 A fourth proposal from the MBA (2017) has come out in favor of multiple guarantors as well, with all guarantors using the CSP, under a government wrap.
-Finally, a fifth, Moelis (2017), offers a plan that would essentially reform the existing two entities, along current lines, but with private capital restored.
+Finally, a fifth,

+Moelis (2017), offers a plan that would essentially reform the existing two entities, along current lines, but with private capital restored.